-If the narcissist in your life is a family member, partner, friend or even someone you work with, it can be an immensely, negative, daunting, confusing and painful experience.
+If the narcissist in your life is a family member, partner, friend or even someone you work with, it can be an immensely negative, daunting, confusing and painful experience.
 Leaving us drained, confused and full of self-doubts.

-How can someone who claims to love you so much, treat you so wrong?
-How can we love and want to help someone so much, who hits us with our biggest fears to hurt us so much time and time again?
+How can someone who claims to love you so much treat you so wrong?
+How can we love and want to help someone so much who hits us with our biggest fears to hurt us so much time and time again?

-Yes, those who have been abused or through trauma didn’t deserve the abuse or trauma.
+Yes, those who have been abused or been through trauma didn’t deserve the abuse or trauma.
 Yes, it can be a reason behind the disorder.
 However, it’s not an excuse.
-No one deserves to be abused; however, those who have, it is our responsibility to heal and not harm.
+No one deserves to be abused; however, for those who have, it is our responsibility to heal and not harm.
 They didn’t choose to be abused.
-They decide to hurt others, as they’re very quick to act nice if they’ve got an audience watching, or might face the consequences for their actions.
+They decide to hurt others, as they’re very quick to act nice if they’ve got an audience watching or might face the consequences for their actions.

 You can not give what you do not have.
-I believe in their own way at times, yes they love you in their own way, just not in the way we love someone, in that moment when we are meeting all their wants and needs, they love what we are providing for them, they love the attention they are getting, they love that we are making them feel special, they love that we care for them, they love that we are showering them with affection, they love the praise they get when they treat us well, at that moment in time, they care that we are making them feel good at that moment in time, and while we stay in that place of serving their every need everything will be alright.
-Yet it’s not alright as we are slowly losing who we are, losing our boundaries, our beliefs, our self-worth, our dignity, our happiness, our values, and as soon as we stand up for ourself, they wreak havoc within our lives, nobody wants to destroy you more than a narcissist who sees you’re moving on, they no longer love and care for us at that moment, they seek to destroy us, to take everything from us, to hurt us more than they already have.
+I believe in their own way at times.
+Yes, they love you in their own conditional way, just not in the way we love someone, in that moment when we are meeting all their wants and needs, they love what we are providing for them, they love the attention they are getting, they love that we are making them feel special, they love that we care for them, they love that we are showering them with affection, they love the praise they get when they treat us well, at that moment in time, they care that we are making them feel good at that moment in time, and while we stay in that place of serving their every need everything will be alright.
+Yet it’s not alright as we are slowly losing who we are, losing our boundaries, our beliefs, our self-worth, our dignity, our happiness, our values, and as soon as we stand up for ourselves, they wreak havoc within our lives, nobody wants to destroy you more than a narcissist who sees you’re moving on, they no longer love and care for us at that moment, they seek to destroy us, to take everything from us, to hurt us more than they already have.
 They are no longer interested in us, as we are no longer meeting their needs.
 They are only interested in loving and caring for us in their own unique way when it suits them when it no longer meets their requirements; they just cut it off.

-So some people can be so full of anger and resentment towards someone, they can learn to switch off any feeling they had for them at that moment, people on the narcissistic personality disorder spectrum are lacking a few things, so they can just stop loving and caring.
+So some people can be so full of anger and resentment towards someone they can learn to switch off any feeling they had for them at that moment.
+People on the narcissistic personality disorder spectrum are lacking a few things, so they can just stop loving and caring.

 They lack a conscience, meaning they are unaware within themselves of the true differences between right and wrong, they believe they are special and superior, and rules don’t apply to them.

 They lack whole object relations.
-They are unable to see that others have good and bad qualities that humans are not perfect and come with flaws.
-So once they realise they don’t like something about someone else, instead of seeing them as perfectly imperfect, with different thought and feelings, who make mistakes, they see them as damaged and hurtful and just don’t care enough or have the ability to understand and find a middle ground.
+They are unable to see that others have good and bad qualities and that humans are not perfect and come with flaws.
+So once they realise they don’t like something about someone else, instead of seeing them as perfectly imperfect, with different thoughts and feelings, who make mistakes, they see them as damaged and hurtful and just don’t care enough or have the ability to understand and find a middle ground.

-They lack cognitive reflection.
+They lack cognitive reflections.
 Therefore they can not reflect on how their own personal behaviour has caused an issue.
 They believe it’s your fault for any problems they are having.
 They blame all others for their own failing, rarely to never reflecting on their own behaviour, mistakes or errors in judgment.

 Those on the disorder will never listen to reason or your point of view, so learning how to handle your own emotions and your own responses around them, I do recommend no contact as the best approach.